US shooting: Man kills up to 10 in Virginia Walmart store

 The City of Chesapeake tweeted "police confirm an active shooter incident with fatalities at the Walmart".

 There are few details, but a police officer spoke of no more than 10 people killed and multiple injured.
-No motive has emerged yet.
+No motive has emerged.

+Ms Jeffrey said her mother was not hurt but was in shock.

+Mark Warner, a Democratic senator for the state of Virginia, tweeted that he was "sickened by reports of yet another mass shooting".

-Virginia state Senator Louise Lucas said she was "absolutely heartbroken" at what she described as "America's latest mass shooting".
+Virginia state Senator L. Louise Lucas, also a Democrat, added that she was "absolutely heartbroken".

-She added on Twitter: "I will not rest until we find the solutions to end this gun violence epidemic in our country".
+She wrote on Twitter: "I will not rest until we find the solutions to end this gun violence epidemic in our country."

+Tuesday evening's attack comes just days after a gunman opened fire at a LGBT nightclub in the US state of Colorado, killing five people and injuring 17 others.

+In 2019, a mass shooting at a Walmart in the city of El Paso in Texas left 23 dead.